tristankleyn/which.dolphin/eventClassifier/README.md

 R packages required for running eventClassifier application.

 ### How to use the eventClassifier application
+#### Run the below R code to download necessary packages and launch the eventClassifier app interface
 ```R
 packages <- readLines("requirements.txt")
 for (pkg in packages) {